Updated January 8. 2022

 On a trip to New Zealand a few years ago, there was just one outlet in our rented camper van.
 Even with a four-plug power bar, there was lots of competition each evening to charge the various gadgets of our three-person group.USB-travel-charger-with-international-adapters

-With a USB charger, it’s possible to charge several devices off one wall socket.
-The advantages of travelling with a USB charger, and desirable features, are described in Pack light with a USB to AC travel charger.
+With a USB to AC international charger, it’s possible to charge several devices off one wall socket.
+The advantages of travelling with this type of charger, and desirable features, are described in Pack light with a USB to AC international travel charger.

 10. Organize your chargers